viamrobotics/docs/docs/tutorials/control/flutter-app.md

 ### Add a location screen

 So far, you have an app that displays a list of {{< glossary_tooltip term_id="location" text="locations" >}}, but nothing happens when you tap a location name.
-In this step you will add functionality so that tapping a location name brings you to the list of {{< glossary_tooltip term_id="smart machine" text="smart machines" >}} in that location.
+In this step you will add functionality so that tapping a location name brings you to the list of {{< glossary_tooltip term_id="machine" text="smart machines" >}} in that location.

 In VS Code create a new file in the same folder as <file>main.dart</file> and <file>home_screen.dart</file>.
 Name it <file>location_screen.dart</file>.